|

 - BELLA:

-Italian word, bella, "beautiful," which is the feminine
+It is the feminine

-form of the masculine word bello, "handsome."
+form of masculine bello, meaning "handsome."

 - BELLATRIX: